 "First red wine.
 Now dark chocolate.
 Yes, life is good."
-That's the tagline on the store display accompanying these two limited to their best advantage, mentioning in Snickers bar.
-The name is a slight misnomer, advertising for all of their dark chocolate antioxidants.
+That's the tagline on the store display accompanying these two limited editions, referring to how rich a source of antioxidants both red wine and dark chocolate are.
+Indeed, Hershey is using this information to their best advantage, mentioning in advertising for all of their dark chocolate products that dark chocolate is high in antioxidants.

-(They also include the disclaimer their legal department - that chocolate should be enjoyed in moderation.
+(They also include the disclaimer probably at the insistence of some killjoy in their legal department - that chocolate should be enjoyed in moderation.
 Okay, that might be necessary for Rosemary, my 4-year-old niece, but I am a mature, responsible [allegedly] adult.
-I find these disclaimers patronizing and
+I find these disclaimers patronizing and an insult to my intelligence.
+But that's a topic for another entry ...)

-I was a little disappointed when I saw these would have expected Hershey to produce these bars using the molds used for the Hershey Bar With Almonds.
-Instead, they used the molds bar as being pure bliss.
-I don't know if I would used for the original Hershey Bar.
-It's disappointing, because using the flat molds of Snickers Almond Dark, but it comes pretty the original Hershey Bar restricts the size of the close.
-There is one definite similarity between nut pieces in the bars.
-If they had used the the two.
-The flavor of the dark chocolate gently more dome-shaped molds of the Hershey dominates the other flavors, but gradually gives Almond Bar, Hershey would have been able to use larger pieces of macadamia nuts, and even possibly the occasional whole almond.
+I was a little disappointed when I saw these two bars.
+Since they do have nuts added, I would have expected Hershey to produce these bars using the molds used for the Hershey Bar With Almonds.
+Instead, they used the molds used for the original Hershey Bar.
+It's disappointing, because using the flat molds of the original Hershey Bar restricts the size of the nut pieces in the bars.
+If they had used the more dome-shaped molds of the Hershey Almond Bar, Hershey would have been able to use larger pieces of macadamia nuts, and even possibly the occasional whole almond.